gelatinescreams/The-One-File/README.md

 - Browser native crypto only
 - No servers involved
 - *Version theonefile-networkening.html uses 3 server calls from cdn.jsdelivr.net to load icons*

+### Security & Encryption
+**Industry Standard Protection:**
+- **AES 256 GCM** encryption (authenticated encryption with 256 bit keys)
+- **PBKDF2** key derivation with:
+  - 200,000 iterations (protection against brute force attacks)
+  - SHA 256 hashing algorithm
+  - Cryptographically secure random 16 byte salt per file
+  - Unique 12 byte initialization vector (IV) per encryption
+- **Browser native Web Crypto API** no third-party encryption libraries
+- **Zero server communication** all encryption/decryption happens locally in your browser
+- **Password confirmation** required before saving encrypted files
+- **Non recoverable** no backdoors, no password reset, no recovery options
+  - If you forget your password, your data is permanently inaccessible
+  - This is a feature, not a bug so your data stays protected
+- **3 attempt limit** on decryption to prevent brute force attempts
+- **Encrypted data format**: Salt + IV + ciphertext embedded directly in the HTML file

 ### Mobile Experience
 - **Completely rewritten mobile UI** in version 3.0